fleetdm/fleet/articles/fleetctl.md

 ### Login

-To log in to your Fleet instance, run following commands:
+To log in to your Fleet instance, run the following commands:

 1. Set the Fleet instance address